DataDog/datadog-secret-backend/README.md

 ## Installation

-This executable is now shipped along with the Datadog Agent in agent versions >=7.67.
+This executable is now shipped along with the Datadog Agent in agent versions >=7.69.
 All you need to do to use this feature with one of the supported backends is [provide a configuration](https://github.com/DataDog/datadog-secret-backend/blob/main/datadog-secret-backend.yaml.example) for the secrets executable.
-Documentation for each supported provider can be found [here](https://github.com/DataDog/datadog-secret-backend/tree/main/docs).

 ## Usage